 To further help you with your planning for Barcelona, we have some guides we think you’ll find useful.
 See our itinerary for 3 days in Barcelona, our guide to Gaudi sites in Barcelona, and our favourite photography locations in Barcelona to get you started.

-We also have a full review of the Barcelona Pass to help you decide if it’s going to save you some money.
+For most visitors we think the Go Barcelona Pass will offer the best value as it includes the main attractions like the Sagrada Familia, Park Guell and hop on hop off bus tour.
+We also have a full review of the Go Barcelona Pass to help you decide if it’s going to save you some money.

 We have more on this in our section below with tips for safety when travelling in Europe, but just try to keep your valuables out of sight all the time, ideally in zipped and secured pockets.